hntee/CNNSentence/Readme.txt

 Data: October 20th, 2015
 I have added a recurrent neural network to classify a sentence.
-In the current configuration, the accuracy can achieve 66% approximately.
+In the current configuration, the accuracy can achieve 70% approximately.
-I think RNN is not suitable for this task because the gold answers are hard to define that leads the training failed.
-When training, I consider each token as a training example and take the label of the whole sentence as the label of the example which is not accurate and noisy.
 All the ideas and code are reference Mikolov's doctor thesis.

 Mikolov Tomas: Statistical Language Models based on Neural Networks.
 PhD thesis, Brno University of Technology, 2012.